clawpack/doc/doc/googleearth_plotting.rst

 .. attribute:: kml_use_figure_limits : boolean

-   Set to *True* to indicate that the `plotfigure` limits should be used as axes limits when createin the PNG file.
-If set to *False*, then specific axes limits set in `plotaxes` will be used.
-Default :
+   Set to *True* to indicate that the `plotfigure` limits should be used as axes limits when creating the PNG file.
+If set to *False*, then axes limits set by an `axes` member of a *plotfigure* (e.g. *plotaxes*) will be used.
+Default : True.
-   True.

 plotfigure attributes